 A leaking radiator is an indication of a serious issue, no matter the type of vehicle we’re talking about.
 It’s quite tempting to keep on adding coolant to the top-up line, keep on driving.

-However, you should never take the change with a leaking radiator but rather address the problem and solve it asap.
+However, you should never take the chance with a leaking radiator but rather address the problem and solve it asap.

 One reminder- what is the engine coolant?